LaputanMachines/beautiful-nanaimo/_posts/2024-03-21-viu-transportation-workshop.md

 ---
 layout: page
 title: "VIU Transportation Workshop"
 description: "Come join in some brief presentations followed by an interactive discussion to find ways of increasing active transportation mode-share to VIU.
-Hosted by the VIU Climate Collaborative and the Pacific Institute For Climate Solutions."
+Hosted by the VIU Climate Collaborative and the Pacific Institute For Climate Solutions.
+Building 355 Room 211."
 permalink: /events/2024-03-21-viu-transportation-workshop
 event_datetime: "2024-03-21 9:30am-4:40pm"
 event_location: "VIU B355 R211"